You are leaving Lundbeck.com/US

 Migraine overview

 People with migraine often describe ‘trigger factors’ that increase the likelihood of them having a migraine attack.
-Examples of triggers include hormonal changes in women (such as changes that occur during the menstrual cycle), exposure to bright light, lack of sleep, hunger or dehydration, and stress.2 Alternatively, migraine attacks may occur for no apparent reason.3
+Examples of triggers include hormonal changes in women (such as changes that occur during the menstrual cycle), exposure to bright light, lack of sleep, hunger or dehydration, and stress.1 Alternatively, migraine attacks may occur for no apparent reason.2

-Each person will experience migraine differently, and may be able to manage their symptoms themselves, or may require treatment.1,3
+Each person will experience migraine differently, and may be able to manage their symptoms themselves, or may require treatment.2,3

-There are two major subtypes of migraine: without aura, and with aura.1
+While every migraine is different, the symptoms associated with migraine are generally grouped by the two major subtypes of migraine: without aura, and with aura.1

 • Migraine without aura – a moderate-to-severe, throbbing headache, typically on one side of the head (and normally towards the front), that lasts for at least a few hours, and possibly up to three days.1 The headache may be made worse by normal activity such as walking or climbing stairs.1 A person with a migraine attack may feel nauseous, and may be extremely sensitive to light and sound.1

-In the hours (or even days) before and after a migraine attack, a person may experience symptoms such as tiredness, difficulty concentrating, or neck stiffness.1
+In the hours (or even days) before and after a migraine attack, a person may experience prodrome and postdrome symptoms such as tiredness, difficulty concentrating, mood changes, or neck stiffness.1

 People with very frequent migraine attacks, with headaches on 15 or more days per month and migraine characteristics on at least 8 of those days, are said to have chronic migraine.1